 The processed and validated request body for the current route.
+If no body has been defined for the current route, the value will be identical to rawBody.

 For details on how request bodies can be processed and validated by Foxx see the body method of the endpoint object.